Man dies after fall from bonfire in Northern Ireland

 Police maintained a low-key presence at the bonfire site on Sunday morning.

-MP for the area Sammy Wilson, who attended the scene on Saturday night, said the community was in shock.
+MP for the area Sammy Wilson, who attended the scene on Saturday night, said the community is in shock.

 “My thoughts and sympathy are with this man’s family,” the DUP MP told the PA news agency.